joshmoody24/game-assets/assets/models/office-building.md

 title: Office Building
 ext: blend
 tags: featured
+description: A 3D model of a bank/office building originally intended for a heist game.
 ---
 A 3d model of a bank/office building that was originally intended for use in a heist game.
 Sadly, the game was later abandoned.
 But now you can use this office building for anything you want!